Topic 1: Conversations about concepts in texts (IA1)

 Examine and analyse the relationships between writer, text, audience, purpose and context, and how these relationships shape meaning

 A focused answer to the QCE English Unit 3 dot point on the writer-text-audience relationship.
-The five-term frame QCAA uses (writer, text, audience, purpose, context), how each shapes meaning, and how to deploy the frame in IA1 persuasive writing and analysis of public and literary texts.
+The five-term frame QCAA uses (writer, text, audience, purpose, context), how each shapes meaning, and how to deploy the frame in IA1 extended writing for a public audience and IA2 spoken persuasive responses.

 Have a quick question?
 Jump to the Q&A page